CMB-S4/spt3g_software/maps/README.rst

 -----------------

 The current implementation of masks is to use a dense ``std::vector<bool>`` as the data storage backend, which uses 64x less memory than a dense map (``std::vector<double>``) of the same dimensions.
 This implementation is sufficient for ``FlatSkyMap`` objects, since these are typically O(50\%) full populated in their sparse state; however, the memory savings for ``HealpixSkyMap`` objects is not as significant when observing sufficiently small patches of sky.
 Future work would enable a similar sparse storage backend for masks.

+In general, when working with high-resolution maps of any sort, it is important to think carefully about doing the sorts of operations that can balloon memory usage, e.g. taking care to preserve the sparsity of maps by avoiding numpy operations if possible, or using in-place operations to avoid unintentionally creating extra maps or masks in memory.

 Map Interpolation
 =================